Table of contents

 The report referenced a boy with a partial deletion of the short and long arm of the Y chromosome and the loss of both PCDH11Y and NLGN4Y.
 He was reported as having Sexual developmental disorder and autistic behavior.

 The report explains the possible mechanism of how such loss resulted in Autistic behavior.
 The explanation reads, “We hypothesized a complementary functional role of PCDH11Y and NLGN4Y within formation/maturation of the cerebral cortex.”
 It proceeds to say that impairment of early language development may be strongly associated with the lack of PCDH11Y.
 This gene underlies the early language network development.
-Later appearance of the autistic behavior may be mainly related to deficit of inhibitory glycinergic neurotransmission NLGN4Y-linked.
+Later appearance of the autistic behavior may be mainly related to a deficit of inhibitory glycinergic neurotransmission NLGN4Y-linked.

 Epidemiology (Part 4 of Is Asperger syndrome genetic?)